 - Atlantic City

 - Delaware Water Gap @The Worthington State Forest

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!

 17 Best Places to Visit in New Jersey

 Take in the sea breezes from the Atlantic Ocean, or enjoy a meal at one of their oceanfront seafood restaurants.
-This is the perfect place for a summer getaway for couples and even families.
+This is the perfect place for a summer getaway in New Jersey for couples and even families.

 👉 Pro Tip: Even though you can visit Cape May any time of the year, Spring and Summer are the best times to visit.
 Coming then allows you to take advantage of all the amazing things Cape May has to offer.